dell-cloud-marketplace/docker-nginx/README.md

 ### Edit Nginx configuration

-If you used the volume mapping optionned as listed in the [Advanced Usage](#advanced-usage), you can directly change the Nginx configuration under **/etc/nginx/sites-enabled/** on the host.
+If you used the volume mapping option as listed in the [Advanced Usage](#advanced-usage), you can directly change the Nginx configuration under **/etc/nginx/sites-enabled/** on the host.

 ### Loading your custom application

 In order to replace the "Hello World" application that comes bundled with this docker image, replace the files located under **/data/www** with your website content.
-If you used the volume mapping option mentioned in the advanced example, you can directly copy the content of your custom application to **/data/www** on the host.
+If you used the volume mapping option explained in the [Advanced Usage](#advanced-usage)e, you can directly copy the content of your custom application to **/data/www** on the host.

 #### Enable PHP content